Weakly Asymmetric Non-Simple Exclusion Process and the Kardar-Parisi-Zhang Equation: Discrete stochastic heat equation.

-From the dynamics of $h$ described in the introduction, we know that the height at $x$ increases by two (a block) when a particle hops across $x$ from left to right.
+From the dynamics of $h$ described in Section \ref{sec:intro}, we know that the height at $x$ decreases by 2 when a particle hops across $x$ from left to right.
 By the definition \eqref{eq:Z:defn} of $\ZE_t$, during $[t,t+dt]$ the total contribution to $d\ZE_t(x)$ of hops to the right is

 Similarly, the contribution of hops to the left to $d\ZE_t(x)$ is